-“After Her”, by Joyce Maynard, is at times hard to read.
-But the story this young girl tells is so compelling, you don’t want her to stop.
-Even though it feels like you’re entering a place you might not be able to leave as you follow her into this story.
+Even though it feels like you’re entering a place you might not be able to leave as you follow her into the depths of this book.

 I have my sister to thank that I am here to tell what happened that day.
 Two times, it was my sister who saved me, though I was not able to do the same for my sister.